How to use Multipass remotely

 Caveats:

-- Because mounts are executed as privileged users, it is recommended to use Multipass 1.9.0, to use client authentication, so you need to explicitly allow clients access with a shared passphrase.
+- Because mounts are executed as privileged users, it is recommended to use client authentication to explicitly grant access to clients via a shared passphrase.
+See How to authenticate clients with the Multipass service.

-) currently rely on direct networking between the client and the instance, for those to work you’ll need to ensure routing between them is possible.
+) currently rely on direct networking between the client and the instance.
+For these to work, you’ll need to ensure routing between them is possible.

 Change the daemon settings